marc-sabates-gelpi/recipe-search-tech-test/README.me.md

 ## TODO

-Partial indexing
+* Partial indexing
-Performance
+* Performance improvement (perhaps using transducers and reducing as much as possible the loops over long colls)
-The collocations doesn't seem to be very useful; use another multi word search technique Keep only nouns when indexing
+* The collocations doesn't seem to be very useful; use another multi word search technique
+* Keep only nouns when indexing
+* Further work would need to take into account other indexing structures, e.g. Binary trees, Ternaries trees

 ## License